13 Ways to Repair a Sexless Marriage Without Forcing Sex

 FAQs About Fixing a Sexless Marriage

-A sexless marriage is clinically defined as having sex fewer than ten times per year or when intimacy feels consistently absent, avoided, or emotionally disconnected for a long time.
+A sexless marriage is typically defined as having sex fewer than ten times per year.
+However, it can also describe a relationship where intimacy feels emotionally absent, avoided, or consistently disconnected.

-7. What if only one partner wants to fix the sexless marriage?
+What if only one partner wants to fix a sexless marriage?

 Author